 - Remote consulting – a clinician can provide advice on further treatment after having seen the photo

 - Monitoring of treatment – changes in tissues, progress of healing, etc.

 - Supporting teaching – using photos in for teaching purposes is “a whole new dimension”

-The application is easy to use.
+The app is easy to use.
 It also goes without saying that it is much more convenient than our previous method.
-The application clearly has potential, and the common operating guidelines should be clarified further to eliminate any uncertainty that might hinder people from utilizing it.
+The app clearly has potential, and the common operating guidelines should be clarified further to eliminate any uncertainty that might hinder people from utilising it.

 -Joni Sulin, nurse, Tampere University Hospital

 When piloting the new solution, the Pirkanmaa Hospital District observed that the operating processes related to clinical photography need some further development.
 Employees were unsure of how the photos can be used and what the archiving will cost, for example.
 In future, instructions must be provided and agreements on rules must be made to reach the high usability requirements of the photographs.